Pea protein: Environmental impact

 When compared to the extraction of other proteins such as whey and soy, the production of pea protein utilises fewer resources which can impact the environment, such as the use of water and fertilizers.
 Pea proteins require less water in their production and extraction process, making pea proteins a more environmentally sustainable food source than its counterparts.
 One study found that one kilogram of animal protein can only be obtained by feeding six kilograms of plant protein.
 Another study found that the water footprint per gram of protein for eggs, chicken meat, and milk is 1.5 times larger than for peas.
 In the case of beef, the water footprint per gram of protein is six times larger than for peas.

 Criticisms

-Taste

-Pea proteins have also been criticised for their taste, as they contain a compound called saponins, which can produce a bitter and metallic taste.

-Texture

-Depending on the method of processing, pea protein can have a gritty texture.
+Pea proteins have been criticized for their potentially bitter, metallic taste, caused by compounds called saponins.
+Depending on the method of processing, pea protein can have an undesirably gritty texture.

-Composition

 Depending on the method of processing, some pea proteins can contain high levels of anti-nutritional properties such as phytates, lectins, and trypsin inhibitors, which have negative side effects.
-Saponins and phytates may exhibit hypocholesterolaemic and anticarcinogenic activities.
 Trypsin inhibitors decrease the digestion of the protein.
 Lectins can impede the uptake of glucose, decrease nutrient transport, and create damage to the mucosal layer of the intestines by binding to carbohydrate molecules.
-Phytates affect the bioavailability and digestibility of the protein by forming complexes with essential dietary minerals such as Iron, Zinc, and Calcium, affecting their absorption.
+Phytates affect the bioavailability and digestibility of the protein by forming complexes with essential dietary minerals such as iron, zinc, and calcium, affecting their absorption.